techhound/student-dropout/README.md

 ### Objective

 To develop a predictive model that can identify students at risk of dropping out early in the academic term using a combination of academic performance, behavioral patterns, and demographic information.
-The ultimate goal is to enable early interventions in educational settings like those served by AVID (Advancement Via Individual Determination).
+The ultimate goal is to enable early interventions in educational settings.

 ---